 Historic Walking Tours Offered in Gettysburg, Brandywine and West Chester: Bruce Mowday is now offereing walks at Gettysburg where the Union fought off the Confederate's Pickett's Charge; the area of the Battle of Brandywine where Lafayette first fought for this country and where George Washing almost died and historic West Chester.
 The tours are suitable for inidividuals, groups, families and organizations.
 For information, scheduling and pricing contact Bruce at email@example.com.

 Bruce Mowday is a contributing editor for Business 2 Business magazine.
-For his latest article on "In/Entrepreneurial Energy" see http://www.business2businessonline.com/Article/1359.
+For his latest article on Got Liquidity?
+How to squeeze earnings out of idle cash see http://www.business2businessonline.com.
 Check out all of Bruce's articles and the magazine at business2businessonline.com.

 Balls, Bats and More, new book by Norman Mawby and his friends - me included - is now available.
 The book details everything you need to know about America's sport.For all of the information and to order a copy see: http://ballsbatsandmore.com/gallery.html.